seegno/SeegnoBootstrapBundle/README.md

 	{# some_view.html.twig #}
 	{{ seegno_bootstrap_alerts() }}

 By default will render the *keys* "success", "info", "warning" and "danger" flashes.
-You can change this on the *SeegnoBoostrap Configuration*:
+You can change this on the *SeegnoBootstrap Configuration*:

     # app/config.yml
     seegno_bootstrap: